European Film Award for Best Editor

-European Film Award for Best Editor is an award category in the European Film Awards.
+European Film Award for Best Editor is an award category within the European Film Awards.
 The European Film Awards are presented annually by the European Film Academy to recognize excellence in European cinematic achievements.
-The awards are given in over ten categories of which the most important is the Film of the year.
-They are restricted to European cinema and European producers, directors, and actors.
+The awards are given in over ten categories, the most important of which is the European Film.
+The awards are restricted to European cinema and European producers, directors, and actors.

 The award was first presented in 1991 being received by Giancarla Simoncelli for Ultrà.
 A set of nominees was presented in 2005 and from 2010 to 2012, since 2013 only a winner is announced without nominees.
 Though the award was not given from 2006 to 2009, three editors received nominations for the Award of Excellence.